The Year was 1980

 On Easter Sunday, members of Risen Savior looked to the future pledging $1.95 million dollars to the Pathway Stewardship Campaign.

-A sixth grade class was added to Risen Savior Elementary School in the Summer of 2013.
+A 6th grade class was added to Risen Savior Elementary School in the Summer of 2013.

 Due to low enrollment, the Board of Education concluded that Risen Savior will no longer offer elementary classes.